-Option No. 1: Request a Tax Extension — Form 4968
+1. Request a Tax Extension — Form 4968

-Option No. 2: Offer a Smaller Amount — Form 656
+2. Offer a Smaller Amount — Form 656

 I was surprised to learn that you can request that the IRS accept a smaller amount as payment.
 It’s called an “offer in compromise.”
-Of course, be prepared to fill out a form (Form 656) and take care to explain in detail why paying the full amount would be an extreme financial hardship.
+Of course, be prepared to fill out a form (Form 656) and take care to explain, in detail, why paying the full amount would be an extreme financial hardship.

 With an offer in compromise, you can submit a request to pay a small lump sum, or to send a few payments spread out over time.
 As with everything you send to the IRS, make sure your explanation for the smaller amount is reasonable and verifiable.

-Option No. 3: Set Up a Tax Payment Plan — Form 9465
+3. Set Up a Tax Payment Plan — Form 9465

 If you already received noticed from the IRS about the taxes you owe, believe it or not, the IRS will work with you by creating a payment plan that fits your budget.